Orion10101999/leetcode-js/DSA/codevolution/DataStructure/Basics/basics.md

 - size() - get the number of elements in the queue

-- print() - visualize the elements inthe queue
+- print() - visualize the elements in the queue

 ## Queue Implementation :-